aws-samples/fault-tolerance-analyser/README.md

 For customers identified that are running a Standard class EFS deployment, where multi-az replication is provided by the service, they have only a single mount target to access their file systems.
 If an availability issue were to occur in that availability zone, the customer would lose access to the EFS deployment, even though other AZs/subnets were unaffected.

 ### 7.6 Opensearch
-Any single-node domains, as well as OpenSearch domains with multiple nodes all of which are deployed within the same Availability Zone would be tagged as a potential risk by this tool.
+Any single-node domains, as well as OpenSearch domains with multiple nodes all of which are deployed within the same Availability Zone would be tagged as a potential issue by this tool.

 ### 7.7 FSx
-Any FSx Windows systems deployed as Single-AZ is tagged as a potential risk by this tool.
+Any FSx Windows systems deployed as Single-AZ is tagged as a potential issue by this tool.

 Customers have the option to choose a Mulit-AZ or Single-AZ deployment when creating their file server deployment.

 ### 7.8 Lambda
-Any Lambda function that is configured only to execute in a single Availability Zone are tagged as a potential risk.
+Any Lambda function that is configured only to execute in a single Availability Zone are tagged as a potential issue.
 Reference: https://docs.aws.amazon.com/lambda/latest/dg/security-resilience.html

 ### 7.9 Elasticache
-The following clusters are tagged as potential Single AZ risks
+The following clusters are tagged as potential Single AZ issues

 1. All Memcached clusters - Data is not replicated between memcached cluster nodes.
 Even if a customer has deployed nodes across multiple availability zones, the data present on any nodes that have a loss of availability (related to those hosts or their AZ) will result in the data in those cache nodes being unavailable as well.

-2. Redis clusters - The following clusters are taggeed as a risk
+2. Redis clusters - The following clusters are taggeed as a issue
   2.1 Any single node clusters
   2.2 Any "Cluster Mode" disabled clusters.
   2.3 Any "Cluster Mode" enabled clusters with at least one Node group having all the nodes in the same AZ.